 Step 1 | Choose your degree

 First, take a look around our degree programmes and choose what you would like to study as your major and minor.
-If you’re not sure which course is for you, then apply for the course you are most interested in and we can provide you with the information to make a final decision later in the process.
-In particular, you may be considering which minor course is right for you, and our advisers are happy to help you choose.
+If you’re not sure which course is for you, particularly which minor to choose, apply for the course you are most interested in and we can provide you with the information to make a final decision later in the process.

 Step 2 | Complete your application form

-When completing either application form, you will need to supply us with basic contact information, as well as your education history to date, including any pending or achieved qualifications.
+When completing any of the application forms, you will need to supply us with basic contact information, as well as your education history to date, including any pending or achieved qualifications.
 When applying, please supply as much information about your education history as possible.